redcode/Z80/documentation/integration.rst

    Tells :file:`Z80.c` to ``#include "Z80.h"`` instead of ``<Z80.h>``.

-The :ref:`optional features <Introduction:Optional features>` of the emulator mentioned in the ":doc:`InstallationFromSources`" section are disabled by default.
+The :ref:`optional features <Introduction:Optional features>` of the emulator mentioned in the ":doc:`installation-from-sources`" section are disabled by default.
 If you compile :file:`Z80.c` as a part of your project, enable those features you need by predefining their respective activation macros.
 They have the same name as their :ref:`CMake equivalents <cmake_package_source_code_options>`:

 .. c:macro:: Z80_WITH_EXECUTE